-If the parent borrower has previously borrowed a Stafford or PLUS, he or she must reaffirm any loan amount on which collection activity has ceased, in the same way that is described in 34 CFR 682.201(a) (4) for student borrowers.
-If the parent had a prior Stafford loan that was cancelled for total and permanent disability, the parent must obtain a physician's certification and provide a statement as described in 34 CFR 682.201(a) (6).
+If the parent borrower has previously borrowed from the FFEL Program, he or she must reaffirm any FFEL amount on which collection activity has ceased, as described in 34 CFR 682.201(a) (4) for students.
+If the parent had a prior FFEL loan that was cancelled for total and permanent disability, the parent must obtain a physician's certification and provide a statement as described in 34 CFR 682.201(a) (6).
 Finally, a parent is not eligible for a PLUS loan if the federal government holds a judgment lien on his/her property.